 Get on up

-You might not be able (or comfortable enough) to get on a flight, but you sure can get up off the couch and venture on outside.
-With the early days of fall upon us, this means one thing: the perfect weather.
-Warm days and cool nights are the ideal recipe for you to get out and be active.
+You might not be able (or comfortable enough) to get on a flight, but you sure can get up off the couch and venture outside.
+Before the thick of winter is upon us, get out and be active.
 Use your days off to go for bike rides, check out some hiking trails, or even have an adventure around your neighborhood that you normally wouldn’t take.
 The key is to be as far away from anything that would be considered work and do anything and everything that would be considered PTO.

 Explore for eats

-Local businesses, especially those in the food industry, have been hit hard due to COVID-19.
-Sadly, many have closed and the ones that are still open aren’t doing anywhere near as much business as they would under normal circumstances.
-That’s why it’s important to support these eateries anyway we can and what better way than a food tour of your neighborhood and beyond.
-Whether you walk, run, bike, or drive, set up a journey for yourself to take to satisfy cravings and expand your palate.
+Local businesses, especially those in the food industry, have had an uphill battle throughout the pandemic.
+That’s why it’s important to support these eateries any way we can and what better way than a food tour of your neighborhood and beyond.
+Whether you walk, run, bike, or drive, set up a journey for yourself to satisfy cravings and expand your palate.
 Is there a favorite spot you love for bagels?
 Great!
 Breakfast is settled.
 Missing that sushi you used to have every other week?
 Walk on over for lunch.
 What about that restaurant you’ve been wanting to try?
 Make a reservation and pass on by.
 Doing things like this and being creative with your unused vacation days is fun.
 Not to mention, it’s simpler than actually deciding what to get off a menu.
 (Advice: get it all.
 Treat yourself!)